transiteration/v-world-rice-paddies/README.md

 ### Result

-The sample of one future from JSON file to observe the content of the gathered information:
+The sample of one Feature from JSON file to observe the content of the gathered information:
 ```
 {
     "type": "FeatureCollection",